fortierq/mtgscan/README.md

 ```

 This produces the following outputs, for each sample and OCR:
-- print statistics about number of cards found, number of errors...
+- statistics about number of cards found, number of errors...
 - test.log: informations about the run
 - errors.txt: history of the number of errors made by the OCR
 - box_texts.txt: output of the OCR